 This tells you the percent of patients exhibiting signs of depression.
 Higher levels of depression could reveal a less hospitable environment.

 Appropriate Vaccine Usage

-This datapoint measures the percent of long-term stay patients who received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines critical to patient care.
+This datapoint measures the percent of long-term care patients who have received the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these vaccines indispensable.

 Residents Maintain Autonomy

-This is the percentage of patients that needed additional assistance with activities of daily living over time.
+This is the percentage of residents who required additional assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a resident's health.

 Ability to Keep Residents Mobile